generoi/theme-translation-for-polylang/readme.txt

 === Theme and plugin translation for Polylang (TTfP) ===
 Contributors: marcinkazmierski
-Tags: polylang, multilingual, translate, translation, language, languages, twig, multilanguage, international, localization, timber, theme
-Requires at least: 4.7
+Tags: polylang, translate, translation, languages, multilanguage Requires at least: 5.7
-Tested up to: 5.5.1
+Tested up to: 6.6
-Requires PHP: 5.6
+Requires PHP: 7.0
-Stable tag: 3.2.4
+Stable tag: 3.4.7
 License: GPL2

 Theme and plugin translation using Polylang for WordPress.